Wood Species Correction Look-Up

 Moisture Content values shown in Bold are only qualitative since they are above fiber saturation point (30%MC).

-Downloadable Version Available Here
+Downloadable Version Here

 For meters that do not have pin corrections built in, manual correction is required.
 The default calibration on our pin meters was made with non-insulated pins that penetrate 5/16 inch.
 Since insulated pins read slightly lower than noninsulated ones, refer to this correction table when using an electrode with insulated pins, such as the 26-ES.